Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/TESTING.md

 Action: Click on comment input section of form and add some text.

-Before: Filler text on the lign saying "comment".
+Before: Filler text on the line saying "comment".

 After: "Comment" moves above the input field so text can be entered.
 You can now type in your comments on the chosen title.